 Two-hour Owl Prowls take place in lower Carr Canyon.
 These walks are typically offered once or twice per month from late March through May, depending on the timing of the full moon.
 Owl Prowls begin with an introduction to owling ethics and the natural history, behavior, and identification of the small owls of southeastern Arizona.
 Playback of recorded calls is used for instructional purposes only during the introduction.

-In cooperation with the City of Sierra Vista, SABO, the Friends of the San Pedro River, and Huachuca Audubon Society offer free volunteer-led 2-hour birding tours of the wastewater wetlands at the Environmental Operations Park on the city’s east side.
+In cooperation with the City of Sierra Vista, SABO and the Friends of the San Pedro River offer free volunteer-led 2-hour birding tours of the wastewater wetlands at the Environmental Operations Park on the city’s east side.
 These Sunday morning tours begin at 8 a.m. from October through March and 7 a.m. from April through September.
 The tours explore areas normally off limits to the public, and the EOP is closed to the general public on weekends.